-This project will examine the scope for investigating the discourse surrounding public-facing Autonomous Systems – in this case, defined as decision-making algorithms – using an interdisciplinary lens.
-Public-facing Autonomous Systems aim to increase productivity and enable more efficient and informed decision-making (Royal Academy of Engineering, 2017).
-Examples include Test and Trace, a Covid-19 contact-tracing application, and the Ofqual algorithm, used for automating Advanced Level results in 2020.
-These work without supervision and both had impact on United Kingdom citizens (Kretzschmar et al., 2020; Kelly, 2021).
+This project examines the scope for investigating the discourse surrounding public-facing decision-making algorithms using an interdisciplinary lens.
+Public-facing decision-making algorithms aim to increase productivity and enable more efficient and informed decision-making (Royal Academy of Engineering, 2017).
+Examples include the UK’s Covid-19 digital contact-tracing application and the Ofqual A Level automated algorithm used in 2020.
+These work without supervision and had impact on United Kingdom citizens (Kretzschmar et al., 2020; Kelly, 2021).
 Investigating trust in Autonomous Systems is critical for the development of future artificial intelligence technologies (Shahdar et al., 2018) as they become more relevant to our daily lives.
 The Trustworthy Autonomous Systems Hub adopts Devitt’s view that Autonomous Systems must be trustworthy by design and perception (2018).

 The collection of opinions here will act as validation or signpost the need for alternative exploration (Bruch and Feinberg, 2017).
-To analyse the views expressed, a sentiment analysis – or opinion mining – tool may be deployed.
-This can be non-intrusive and cost-effective, as opposed to interviews or experiments (Rout et al., 2018).
-A typical source of data for sentiment analysis may be social media, notably Twitter, as many who have been affected by these algorithms offer opinions on this public-access site, providing a large data set that Twitter’s API can analyse in real-time (Kumar et al., 2014).
+To analyse the views expressed, computational linguistic methods – including topic modelling, sentiment analysis and emotion detection – may be deployed.
+These can be non-intrusive and cost-effective, as opposed to interviews or experiments (Rout et al., 2018).
+A source of data may be social media, notably Twitter, as many who have been affected by these algorithms offer opinions on this public-access site, providing a large data set that Twitter’s API can analyse in real-time (Kumar et al., 2014).

 Devitt, S. K. (2018).
 Trustworthiness of autonomous systems.
 Springer, Cham.